MrS-E/CouchRecipes/Code/rezept/README.md

 # Rezepte

-## Start
+## Start with Docker
-To start the application just go into the project folder and run the `docker-compose up`.
+First rename the `.env.docker` file into `.env`.
+Then run `docker compose up`, after the all containers have started open the terminal of the docker container "laravel" (To open the terminal in the docker container you can go into docker desktop right-click the container and click on "Open in Terminal".), make sure you are in the /app directory and run `php artisan db:setup`.
+To make sure that the database is ready go to `localhost:404/_utils`.
+You should see a database with seven documents.
-Then just go to your localhost to see the application.
-If you should see an error respectively a costume error page, go into the docker-compose.yml and add `ports: - 5984:5984` under couchdb.
-After just run the two .http file in the folder "Datenbank" in the following order.
-Fist run the `db setup.http` after run the `insert rezepte.http`.
+If it didn't work, try just using the two .http file in the folder "Datenbank" in the following order.
+Maybe the ports in the http commands need some correction.
+If everything is correct fist run the `db_setup.http` after run the `insert_rezepte.http`.
 Http files are especially for IntelliJ, for VSCode use the "httpYAC" plugin (not tested).
-Another possibility would be the [Rest-Cli](https://github.com/restcli/restcli)  which is compatible with IntelliJ (not tested).
+Another possibility would be the Rest-Cli which is compatible with IntelliJ (not tested).
+If nothing works it would be possible to run the commands from the http files manual with curl.

+## Start with PHP & CouchDB
+First set up an .env file like `.env.example` or the `.env.docker`.
+Make sure you have all php requirements for laravel and compose installed.
+Run `composer install` and `npm install` to install further dependencies.
+Then an encrypted key must be generated with `php artisan key:generate`.
+The sqlite database for authentication must be migrated with `php artisan migrate`.
+A local or remote couchDB installation is required for storing and loading recipes.
+To create the database run `php artisan db:setup` or just use the two .http file in the folder "Datenbank" in the following order.
+Maybe the ports and ips in the http commands need some correction.
+If everything is correct run the `db_setup.http` and after run the `insert_rezepte.http`.
+Http files are especially for IntelliJ, for VSCode use the "httpYAC" plugin (not tested).
+Another possibility would be the Rest-Cli which is compatible with IntelliJ (not tested).
 If nothing works it would be possible to run the commands from the http files manual with curl.